1. Home

 • “Moderate” and “Wide” offer left and right margin variations.

-• “Custom” lets you set each margin to your own specification.
+• “Custom” lets you set each margin to your own specifications.

 Microsoft Word Example